ImmuneMoon/Arrow_to_the_Knee/README.md

 ### Steps to Install

 1. **Download the Mod Files**:
-   - Ensure you have the following files and directories:
+   - Ensure you have the following files:
-     Arrow to the Knee (1.0) Setup.exe
+     - `Arrow to the Knee (1.0) Installer.exe`
-     Arrow to the Knee Uninstaller.exe
+     - `Arrow to the Knee Uninstaller.exe`

 2. **Run the Installer**:
-   - Execute the `Arrow to the Knee Setup.exe` installer provided with the mod files.
+   - Execute the `Arrow to the Knee (1.0) Installer.exe` installer provided with the mod files.
    - Follow the prompts to select the install directories for Skyrim and Elden Ring.

 3. **Enable the Mod in Skyrim**: